The guide.

 Creating Galleries

-Vimeography can retrieve and display up to 60 videos from 4 different types of Vimeo sources: usernames, channels, albums and groups.
-Entering a username as your source would retrieve the videos uploaded by a specific user, while entering a channel, album or group as your source would retrieve the videos contained in the respective channel, album, or group.
+Entering a username as your source would retrieve the videos uploaded by a specific user, while entering a showcase, channel, or group as your source would retrieve the videos contained in the respective showcase, channel, or group.

 1. Go to the Vimeography menu option and choose New Gallery from the menu flyout.